obetomuniz/tatooine/docs/JSON.md

-# parseApi
+# scrapeApi

-The `parseApi` function takes an JSON resource and an object containing `selectors` as input and returns an object with data extracted.
+The `scrapeApi` function takes an JSON resource and an object containing `selectors` as input and returns an object with data extracted.

 ## Selectors